almron/iTach_IR_Node_Server/README.md

 https://forum.universal-devices.com/forum/323-opensprinkler/

 ### Node Settings
-The settings for this node Short Poll, password, url, and manualRunTimeSeconds.
+The settings for this node are url, and manual code sets.
 All defined below.
 With the exception of Short Poll all items are set in custom params.

 #### Short Poll
-   * How often to get data from open sprinkler.
-Default is 5 seconds, the same as OpenSprinkler Apps. changing this to a lower value may cause communication issues. changing to a higher value will delay status updats to ISY.
+   * Not used

 #### Long Poll
    * Not used

-#### password
-   * OpenSprinkler password.
-This will be converted to MD5 before transmittion

 #### url
-   * The local IP Address of Open Sprinkler, this should be fully qualified starting with "http://".
-OpenSprinkler does not broadcast its location so the address should be reserved in the users router.
+   * The local IP Address of the iTach devcie, this should be fully qualified starting with "http://".

-#### manualRunTimeSeconds
-   * The default runtime when an OpenSprinkler station is triggered manually.
-This can be changed in ISY but will reset on Polisy restart/reboot.

 ## Requirements